 Temperatures are finally comfortable, we get to unpack all of our cute fall clothing, and everyone snuggles up and prepares for winter.
 And let’s not even talk about the pumpkin spice offerings everywhere from restaurants and coffee shops to personal care boutiques and perfumeries.
 Thanks to the beautiful bounty of fall colors, we use it as an excuse to really get our festivals started.
-If you are looking for a super fall festival to share with your friends and family, check out these top-rated festivals across the United States.
+If you are looking for an amazing adventure to share with your friends and family, check out these top-rated fall festivals across the United States.

 Don your fall jacket, buckle the kids in the car, and get ready to savor all the flavors of fall!

 Known also as America’s Oktoberfest, this fall extravaganza gets you closer to Munich than any other fall party in the USA.
 Held each year at the end of September, over 500,000 fans flock Cincinnati streets to celebrate their German heritage and to sample the best schnitzel and beer that money can buy.
 If food is not what you came for, then it is likely the lively polka music and dancing that accompanies almost every activity during this fest.
 You’ll see some top-notch lederhosen and the “running of the wieners”, a race featuring over 100 dachshunds wearing hot dog costumes.
 This race alone is worth the trip—make sure you put this on your weekend getaway list come fall.